dklassic/GDC-transcript/README.md

 ## Why not just YouTube transcription?

-Firstly, Whisper showed better results than YouTube in our testing.
+Firstly, Whisper showed better results in accuracy than YouTube in our testing.

 Secondly Whisper produces transcripts with better sentence structure that's much easier to read.

+And again, being able to just view/preview the content in text format is just easier than sitting through whole video then find out the talk isn't for you.

 ## Limitation